 To help you plan your summer vacation whether you’re traveling for a festival, family trip, or mid-week getaway - we’ve compiled this handy list of seasonal fests.
 Head to NOLA this summer to experience them all.

 NOWFE, the New Orleans Wine & Food Experience, is a food and drink lover’s paradise.
-There’s a grand tasting, wine dinners, a tournament of the rosés, a burlesque brunch, labs + experiences, and more!
+There’s a grand tasting, a wine dinner series, Tournament of the Rosés, a burlesque brunch, and so much more.
+Catch the action from June 10-14.

 If you’ve seen the movie Girl’s Trip, then you’ve caught a glimpse of the excitement that comes with the annual ESSENCE Festival of Culture.
 ESSENCE is the world’s largest cultural, entertainment, and empowerment experience celebrating the Black community.